yingyu-maria/STA365/README.md

 This repository contains solutions for three exercises of STA365 HW1.

-Q1: Calculattion of Bayes' theorem.
+Q1: Calculation of Bayes' theorem.

 Q2: Bayesian Update
 Derive the posterior distribution, where: